VOLTTRON/external-clients-for-rabbitmq/python-rabbitmq-volttron-client/README.md

 scripts/core/upgrade-listener
 ```

-6. On Machine 2, modify config to point to  path of 'test-admin' client certificates.
+6. On machine 2, modify config to point to path of 'test-admin' client certificates.
 Set the hostname, amqps port and virtual host of
-remote VOLTTRON instance running on Machine 1.
+remote VOLTTRON instance running on machine 1.

-ca_certfile: <path to self signed CA certificate>
+ca_certfile: "path to self signed CA certificate"
-client_public_cert: <path to public certificate of test-admin>
+client_public_cert: "path to public certificate of test-admin"
-client_private_cert: <path to private certificate of test-admin>
+client_private_cert: "path to private certificate of test-admin"

-7. Create federation link to upstream RabbitMQ broker.
+7. On machine 2, create federation link to upstream RabbitMQ broker.
 ```
 python create_parameter.py create federation
 ```

-8. Create user 'test-admin' to get access to the VOLTTRON instance on machine 1.
+8. On machine 2, Create user 'test-admin' to get access to the VOLTTRON instance on machine 1.
 ```
 volttron-ctl rabbitmq add-user test-admin default
 Do you want to set READ permission  [Y/n]